CharlyOwo81/CharlyOwo81/README.md

 ### I'm Gamaliel Armenta,

-A junior at <a href="https://www.itson.mx/">Technological Institute of Sonora</a>, Mexico, pursuing my degree in Software Engineering.
+A junior at <a href="https://www.itson.mx/">Technological Institute of Sonora</a>, Mexico, pursuing my degree in Software Engineering 🇲🇽.

 <h3>💼 Things that I'm currently working on:</h3>
 <details>
   <summary>I'm currently working on a couple of things besides the college. </summary>
   <ul>
     <br>
-    <li>Taking a Python Online Course, and looking forward to develop a series of educational visual novels.</li>
+    <li>💻Taking a Python Online Course, and looking forward to develop a series of educational visual novels.</li>
-    <li>Composing and producing soundtracks in Bandlab, as well as writing a series of educational novels.</li>
+    <li>📘🎼Composing and producing soundtracks in Bandlab, as well as writing a series of educational novels.</li>
-    <li>Looking forward to take a Web Development Course in future besides school curriculum.</li>
+    <li>🏫Looking forward to take a Web Development Course in future besides school curriculum.</li>
-    <li>AInquiring more about UX/UI.</li>
+    <li>🖌️Learning more about UX/UI.</li>
     <li>🔜</li>
   </ul>
 </details>